SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The following keywords are reserved and can't be used as identifiers, unless they're escaped with backticks, as described above in :ref:`LexicalStructure_Identifiers`.
-Keywords can be used external parameter names for a function without being escaped, except for ``inout``, ``var``, and ``let``.
+Keywords can be used as external parameter names for a function without being escaped, except for ``inout``, ``var``, and ``let``.